About

 Pat's larger than life optimism had a tangible effect on all who met or worked with him and his enthusiasm for agriculture, healthy ecosystems, rivers, and conservation has left all of us a better world to live in.
 As a self-described "maniac with a mission," Pat never met a challenge that was not waiting to be overcome.
 His optimism, perseverance, and passionate engagement will not be forgotten.

 The Headwaters of the Colorado Initiative is the culmination of a long-held dream of Pat's and without his work it would not be where it is today.
-We will continue to mourn Pat's passing but will take the lessons he taught us and continue to work for a better world so another six generations and more can continue to live and work in natural places within the lands of the Little Snake and Yampa Rivers." - Jonathan Bowler, Headwaters of the Colorado Coordinaton
+We will continue to mourn Pat's passing but will take the lessons he taught us and continue to work for a better world so another six generations and more can continue to live and work in natural places within the lands of the Little Snake and Yampa Rivers." - Jonathan Bowler, former Headwaters of the Colorado Coordinator

 Steering committee